-Related Skills to a very high level while completing Intermediate VCAL studies and meeting the demands of a first-year Head Start apprentice with Westside Cabinets.
+Jordan is an outstanding Year 11 VCAL student who has excelled in developing Work Related Skills to a high standard while completing Intermediate VCAL studies and meeting the demands of a first-year Head Start apprentice with Westside Cabinets.
 His excellent work ethic, industry knowledge and employability skills emerged over the course of the year in his workplace, at school and while studying a Certificate III Cabinet Making at Victoria Polytechnic.
-His exceptional qualities as a high achiever have already resultedin a College Achievement Award for 2019.
+His exceptional qualities as a high achiever have already resulted in a Copperfield College Achievement Award for 2019.

-Jordan demonstrated an exceptional ability to develop and exercise the full range of workrelated skills (communication, teamwork, planning and organising, self-management and learning, problem-solving, initiative and enterprise) in a variety of contexts.
+Through his Structured Workplace Learning (SWL) and commencement of Head Start, Jordan demonstrated an exceptional ability to develop and exercise the full range of work-related skills (communication, teamwork, planning and organising, self-management and learning, problem-solving, initiative and enterprise) in a variety of contexts.

 His employers were very impressed by his capacity to follow instructions and learn quickly on the job (only needing to be told once how to do something), his positive outlook and obvious pride at doing a job efficiently and to a high standard.

-self-belief skills.
+As a Head Start apprentice, Jordan has displayed a high level of self-management and self-belief skills.
 He manages a busy weekly timetable, combining his studies with football, basketball and a ‘get-it-done’ attitude.
 He confidently met all study requirements to a high standard despite missing one day a week of college to attend TAFE.